vasudevpurohit/elevation_in_painting/README.md

 # CPSC - 8810 Machine Learning Based Image Synthesis
   The aim of this work is to enable in-painting on occluded and incomplete 2.5 dimensional elevation maps.
 The idea is to then utilize these in-painted maps for a more informed vision-aware planning.
-The in-painting model is a mask-aware transformer borrowed directly from ([here](https://arxiv.org/abs/2203.15270)).
+The in-painting model is a mask-aware transformer (MAT) borrowed directly from ([here](https://arxiv.org/abs/2203.15270)).

 #### Benjamin Johnson, Vasudev Purohit